Thomas Desaguliers: Career

 On his return to England Desaguliers was promoted colonel and made colonel commandant of the Royal Artillery on 19 February 1762.
 He devoted himself for the rest of his life to his work at Woolwich.
 His work there was most valuable to the British military; he invented a method of firing small shot from mortars, and made the earliest experiments with rockets.
 On several occasions he demonstrated artillery to members of the Royal Family.
 Desaguliers' instrument was still in use at the royal gun factories for examining and verifying the bores of cannon in the late 19th century.
 He was promoted to major-general on 25 May 1772, and lieutenant-general on 29 September 1777.

 In recognition of his scientific work Desaguliers was elected a fellow of the Royal Society on 24 February 1780, just before his death; he was the first officer of Royal Artillery who won that distinction.

-Family
+Personal life

-Thomas Desaguliers married Mary Blackwood (1727–1749) on 18 March 1745 at St George's Chapel, Mayfair.
+On 18 March 1745, Desaguliers married Mary Blackwood (1727–1749) at St George's Chapel, Mayfair.
 She was the daughter of John Blackwood, art dealer, of Crayford, Kent, and a granddaughter of Admiral Sir Cloudsley Shovell.
-There is a posthumous portrait by William Hogarth.

-Thomas and Mary had three children before her death at the age of 23:
+There is a posthumous portrait of Mary by William Hogarth.
+Together, they had three children before her death at the age of 23: